-- Continue to install impedance bond connections. - Continue to install IJs. - Continue to install bridge attachments. - Continue to coordinate with stakeholders on the consistent warning time solution and advance location-specific design. - Continue to progress location-specific design for grade crossing system. - Continue planning process for signal cutovers. - Review BBII work plans for upcoming construction activities. - Coordinate with PG&E on final design and construction for PG&E infrastructure. - Coordinate with local jurisdictions to review designs. - Continue tree pruning and removals.
+- Continue to install conduit and foundations for signal and wayside power cubicle (WPC) units in Segment 4 and Segment 2. - Continue to install impedance bond connections. - Continue to install IJs. - Continue to install bridge attachments. - Continue to coordinate with stakeholders on the consistent warning time solution and advance location-specific design. - Continue to progress location-specific design for grade crossing system. - Continue planning process for signal cutovers. - Review BBII work plans for upcoming construction activities. - Coordinate with PG&E on final design and construction for PG&E infrastructure. - Coordinate with local jurisdictions to review designs. - Continue tree pruning and removals.